You can buy your international train tickets (with or without seat reservation, depending on train type):

-If you're travelling on board Thalys, Eurostar, TGV®, TGV Lyria, overnight trains or trains operated by Trenitalia (Frecciarossa, Frecciargento, Frecciabianca and Intercity), you must reserve a seat on the train, but this is automatically included in your ticket free of charge.
+If you're travelling on board Eurostar, TGV INOUI, TGV Lyria, overnight trains or trains operated by Trenitalia (Frecciarossa, Frecciargento, Frecciabianca and Intercity), you must have a reservation on the train, but this is automatically included in your ticket free of charge.

 If your booking is for an ICE or IC train operated by Deutsche Bahn, reserving a seat is optional.
 However, you are strongly advised to do so for long journeys.
-In 2nd class, a surcharge of €6 applies to each seat reserved.
-However, seat reservations are free of charge in 1st class if made when you purchase the ticket.
+If you have a ticket at Sparpreis or Supersparpreis fare, a surcharge of €6 applies to each seat reserved.
+However, if you have a ticket at Flexpreis fare, seat reservations are free of charge if made when you purchase the ticket.
 Handy tip: on ICE trains, the illuminated signs above each seat indicate which places are free and which are occupied between the various stops.

 In Benelux countries and on regional trains in other countries, it is not possible to reserve a seat.
 On these trains, the ticket alone (without a seat reservation) is enough.
 This ticket is generally valid all day for travel on the date indicated on your ticket (except for any time restrictions applicable to specific offers or reduced fares).